stephperillo/School_District_Analysis/README.md

 ◦ Scores by school spending

-   - Looking at the scores categorized by spending range, the $630 to $644 range dropped across all series.
+   - Looking at the scores categorized by spending range, the $630 to $644 range dropped across for all scores.
 The percentage of passing students in this spending range decreased from 62.86% to 62.78%, which makes sense because Thomas High School is in this spending range.

  Spending Summary Before Cleanup
 ![Spending Summary Before Cleanup](https://github.com/stephperillo/School_District_Analysis/blob/main/Resources/Spending%20Range%20Summary%20Before%20Cleanup.png)